fivesixty/notepages/README.md

 Notepages is built upon [Node.js][1]/[MongoDB][2], and uses the [Express][3] and [Mongoose][4] libraries.
 Both libraries are available through `npm`.
 Bundled libraries are [quickdiff][5] (created for notepages), [mdext][7] (a showdown fork) and [grumble][6].

     npm install express mongoose jade sass underscore

+Icons used are from the [Retina Display Icon Set](http://blog.twg.ca/2010/11/retina-display-icon-set/).

 The server is expected to be run behind a webserver proxy (such as nginx), and for requests into the assets directory are served by the front end.